-Katie Bell Rocks A White Crop Top & NSFW Black Panties For Bedside Shoot
+Katie Bell Rocks A White Crop Top & Black Panties For Bedside Shoot

 Katie Bell went scantily clad in the latest addition to her scorching Instagram feed.
-The update, which was composed of five new images, captured Katie in nothing more than a T-shirt and panties.
+The update, which included five new images, captured Katie in nothing more than a T-shirt and panties.

-The first image of the September 17 series saw Katie posed against a bed with her feet off the edge.
-The piece of furniture was made of rustic, white wood and topped with a striped duvet cover.
+The first image in the September 17 series showed Katie leaning against a bed with her feet off the edge.
+The furniture item was made of rustic, white wood and the mattress was topped with a striped duvet.
 Katie rested one elbow on the bed and put the opposite against her silky, brunette tresses as she gazed into the camera with an alluring stare.
-The second and third shots captured the model in a similar pose, adding a cell phone to the mix.
+The second and third shots captured the model in a similar pose, holding a cell phone.

 Katie opted for a simple yet sexy outfit that showcased her fit figure.
-Keeping with the casual theme, she sported a white T-shirt that fit snug on her body.
-The garment had a crew neckline and capped sleeves and it cut off near her ribs, highlighting her taut tummy.
-The bottom of her outfit was even hotter as Katie opted for a pair of NSFW panties.
-She worked it for the camera in a pair of black undies with a high-rise design that left her sculpted legs on display.
-The body was made of solid fabric, and the sides featured a panel of semi-sheer lace.
+Keeping with the casual theme, she sported a snug, white T-shirt.
+The garment had a crew neckline and capped sleeves, and it cut off near her ribs, highlighting her taut tummy.

+The bottom of her outfit was even hotter.
+Katie rocked a pair of sexy, black panties with a high-rise design that left her sculpted legs on display.
+The front of the undies was made of solid fabric, and the sides featured panels of semi-sheer lace.
 The waistband was snug on Katie’s midsection and helped to accentuate her hourglass curves.
-The next image captured Katie laying with her chest on the bed and one leg draped off the side.
-The angle also revealed a beautiful crystal chandelier that was hung from the ceiling.

-The last shot in the deck was one of the hottest and saw the model with her derriere facing the camera.
-The angle revealed the bottoms’ cheeky cut that left her trim thighs and peachy posterior for her fans to admire.
+The next image captured Katie laying with her chest on the mattress and one leg draped off the side.
+The angle also revealed a beautiful crystal chandelier that hung from the ceiling.
+The last shot in the deck was arguably the hottest as it showed the model with her derriere facing the camera.
+The angle revealed the bottoms’ cheeky cut, which left her trim thighs and peachy posterior exposed for her fans to admire.

-Her smoking hot outfit did not call for a ton of accessories, and Katie wore a clear bracelet and a pair of diamond earrings.
+Katie wore a clear bracelet and a pair of diamond earrings, keeping her accessories minimal and simple.
 She styled her hair with a side part and wore it down in all of the photos.

-It has not taken long for fans to flock to the update and shower it with praise.
-In just over an hour, more than 48,000 fans have double-tapped the post and 400-plus left comments.
+It didn’t take long for fans to flock to the update and shower the model with praise.
+In just over an hour, more than 48,000 fans double-tapped the post, and 400-plus left comments.

 “I don’t understand how someone can be so perfect, absolutely gorgeous,” one social media user gushed, adding a series of red hearts to the end of their comment.